campa-consortium/generator_standard/README.md

   >>> generator.ingest(point)
   ```

-  Any points provided to the generator via `ingest` that were not created by the matching generator instance should omit the `_id` field for safety.
+  Any points provided to the generator via `ingest` that were not created by the current generator instance should omit the `_id` field.
 If points are given to `ingest` with an `_id` value that is not known internally, a `ValueError` error should be raised.

   # JLN: Maybe this should be generator-specific?
 Could a model/generator be populated with previous points, basically to "restart" ?

 - `finalize()`:

   **Optional**.
 Performs any work required to close down the generator.
-Many generators may need to close down background processes, files, databases,
+Some generators may need to close down background processes, files, databases,
   or dump data to disk.
 This is similar to calling `.close()` on an open file.

   Example: